 UCSF Medical School enrolls a diverse class of 170 students per year.
 Many potential medical students apply to UCSF each year because of our reputation for teaching and research in women's health.
 We encourage student involvement in women's health from the moment you step on campus until you graduate.

-2018 Med Ed Team: Amanda Patton, Dr. Jeannette Lager, Julie Lindow, Matt Beld, Dr. Naomi Stotland
+UCSF ObGyn Medical Education Team: Sarah McCoy-Harms, Dr. Jeannette Lager, Julie Lindow, Maggie Cobian, Dr. Naomi Stotland

-The medical school curriculum for the first two years has undergone major renovations with 50% didactics and 50% small group teaching (problem based learning approach), with early clinical exposure from the first week of medical school.
-Women's Health is taught throughout all of the major curricular blocks during these first two years.
-Obstetrics and gynecology is taught during the Life Stages Block in the fall quarter of the second year, when at the same time the pelvic exam is taught in the Physical Diagnosis course with the use of professional patients.
+The medical school curriculum has undergone major renovations with the launch of the innovative Bridges Curriculum that includes foundational sciences, clinical and systems applications, and inquiry activities.
+Women's Health is taught throughout all of the major curricular blocks and students are given opportunities for clinical exposure from the first week of medical school.
+Obstetrics and gynecology is taught during the Life Stages Block of the second year and simultaneously the pelvic exam is taught with the use of professional patients.

-In addition to the required core curriculum in these first two years, many medical students enroll in electives in Women's Health to explore the field.
-Some medical students also work on research projects with faculty.
-During the required third-year rotation in obstetrics and gynecology (6 weeks), the medical students learn basic management of laboring patients, assist in delivering babies, perform pelvic exams and are exposed to the depth and breadth of the field.
+In addition to the required core curriculum, many medical students enroll in electives in Women's Health to explore the field and work on research projects with faculty.
+During the required third-year rotation in obstetrics and gynecology (6 weeks), medical students learn basic management of laboring patients, assist in delivering babies, perform pelvic exams, attend surgeries, and are exposed to the depth and breadth of the field.
+Extensive career counseling, a wide-variety of research projects, sub-internships and electives are available during fourth-year.
 Typically ten to fifteen UCSF medical students apply annually for residencies in obstetrics and gynecology.